EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.search.md

 ### VO.search.cat_cone

 Cone search a local or online catalog.
 Package: VO.search Description: A uniform interface function for catalogs cone search.
-The catalog can be either a local catalog in the +cats
+The catalog can be either a local catalog in the +cats package, or an online (web) catalog for which inteface